k2703/SETS/README.md

 ![](forecast-api.png?raw=true)

+The forecast service itself is provided as a standalone microservice and hence decoupled from the jade environment.
-Note that the server ip address would need to be replaced accordingly.
-A more detailed overview of the project is given here https://github.com/k2703/SETS/blob/master/lstm-forecast-api/FORECASTREADME.md
+The project is locate here: https://github.com/k2703/SETS/tree/master/lstm-forecast-api A more detailed overview of the project is given here: https://github.com/k2703/SETS/blob/master/lstm-forecast-api/FORECASTREADME.md

 # Use of CodeBase